jjhegedus/engine-docs/source/index.md

 4. **Scala:** [Sangria](https://github.com/sangria-graphql/sangria)
 5. **Elixir:** [Absinthe](https://github.com/absinthe-graphql/absinthe)

 Using a different server?
-[Let us know](mailto:support@apollodata.com) – the development of our tracing agents is community driven and we would love to talk with you!
+[Let us know](mailto:support@apollodata.com) – the development of our tracing agents is community driven and we'd love to chat with you!

 ## Engine Proxy